 The differences among polychrests, so-called ‘small remedies’, nosodes, sarcodes, isopathics, tautopathics, gemmotheraputics, tissue salts, flower essences and imponderables

+The homeopath is able to:

+Use information gained from case studies (live, paper and video) the homeopath is able to:

+Use journals and electronic sources in the study of materia medica

+Use repertory comparisons

-case studies (live, paper and video)use journals and electronic sources in the study of materia medicause repertory comparisonsemedy indications for different stages of human development/stages of life
+Understand remedy indications for different stages of human development/stages of life

 Demonstrate a variety of ways to learn and understand remedies.

 Endeavor to continually expand knowledge of remedies.

 Demonstrate several techniques to most easily access information about remedies with which not familiar - particularly to enable identification of “small” remedies that may better fit the symptoms of the case or to find a similar remedy to ones being considered when those remedies do not adequately cover the case.

+Apply critical thinking skills, in relationship to materia medica, where does the information come from?
+Where is the case published?
+Is it published in a primary, secondary or tertiary source?
+Students are to demonstrate the capacity to understand the difference between information found on web sites, secondary information not verified, commentary and opinion on websites?

-Consider remedies in various ways, and be able to categorize them is in groupings :
+Consider remedies in various ways, and be able to categorize them is in groupings such as:

 Remedies that are often used in differentials when a client’s key symptoms are difficult to match to a single remedy;

-emedies that can be expected to apply to numerous cases in clinical practice;
+Know remedies that can be expected to apply to numerous cases in clinical practice;

-ssential remedies for first aid, crisis management.
+Know essential remedies for first aid, crisis management.

 The list of remedies that a competent homeopathic practitioner should know has been identified by the CHC.